clulab/tomcat-text/README.md

 Sources of Dialog Agent input text are files, the MQTT message bus, and interactively from a terminal.

-In all cases, a final optional argument of "-m n" can be used to control the number of taxonomy matches, where n can range from 0 to 5, and defaults to 0.
+In all cases, a final optional argument of "-m n" can be used to control the number of taxonomy matches in extractions, where n can range from 0 to 5, and defaults to 0.